Hepatitis C Virus Genotype, Serum

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This assay should not be used as a screening test for hepatitis C virus (HCV) infection.
-It should be requested only on specimens obtained from patients confirmed to have HCV RNA levels in serum of > or =500 IU/mL.
+It should be performed only on specimens obtained from patients confirmed to have HCV RNA levels in serum of 500 IU/mL or higher.

 Known cross-reactivity between the assay probes and various HCV genotypes limits the ability of this assay to identify multiple HCV genotypes present in a given specimen.
-Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" test result.
+Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" or multiple/mixed genotype result.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.